biomedical-cybernetics/nPSO_model/README.md

   Generation of Gaussian and Gamma mixture distribution with C components, as described in the Supplementary Information of the reference.

 * *example_usage.m*
-  Example usage of the previous functions, the script generates and plots three examples:
+  Example usage of the previous functions, the script generates and plots four examples:
   - nPSO model with 4 communities and default Gaussian mixture distribution
   - nPSO model with 4 communities and custom Gaussian mixture distribution
   - nPSO model with 8 communities and custom mixture distribution (Gaussian and Gamma mixture distribution)